ibm-cloud-docs/vpc/console-tutorial.md

 {: support}
 {: step}

-To create a VPC and subnet:
+To create a VPC and subnet follow these steps:

 1. Open [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 1. Click **Navigation Menu** icon ![Menu icon](../../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Network > VPCs** and click **Create**.
 1. Enter a name for the VPC, such as `my-vpc`.
 1. Select a resource group for the VPC.
 Use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
 1. The create VPC process assigns a default ACL.
-Later in this tutorial we'll configure rules for the ACL.
+Later in this tutorial, you can configure rules for the ACL.
 1. Select whether the default security group allows inbound SSH and ping traffic to virtual server instances in this VPC.
-We'll configure more rules for the default security group later.
+We can configure more rules for the default security group later.
 1. _Optional:_ Select whether you want to enable your VPC to access classic infrastructure resources.
 For more information, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

-    You can only enable a VPC for classic access while creating the VPC.
-In addition, you can only have one classic access VPC in your account at any time.
+    You can enable a VPC for classic access only while you're creating the VPC.
+In addition, you can have only one classic access VPC in your account at any time.
     {: important}

 1. _Optional:_ Clear the **Default address prefixes** option if you don't want to assign default address prefixes to each zone in your VPC.
 After you create your VPC, you can go to its details page and set your own address prefixes.
 1. By default the create VPC process defines three subnets.
 If you need to edit the properties that are defined for the subnet, click the pencil icon for the subnet that you want to edit.
 You can also remove a subnet that is pre-defined by clicking the minus icon.
 If you need to add a subnet, complete the following steps.
 1. Click **Add subnet** and enter a name for the new subnet in your VPC, such as `my-subnet`.
 1. Select a location for the subnet.
 The location consists of a region and a zone.
 The region that you select is used as the region of the VPC.
-All additional resources that you create in this VPC are created in the selected region.
+All extra resources that you create in this VPC are created in the selected region.
-    {: tip}

 1. Select a resource group for the subnet.
 1. Enter an IP range for the subnet in CIDR notation, for example: `10.240.0.0/24`.
 In most cases, you can use the default IP range.
 If you want to specify a custom IP range, you can use the IP range calculator to select a different address prefix or change the number of addresses.

     A subnet cannot be resized after it is created.
     {: important}

 1. Attach a public gateway to the subnet if you want to allow all attached resources to communicate with the public internet.
 You can also attach the public gateway after you create the subnet.
-    {: tip}

 1. Click **Create virtual private cloud**.